The construction industry is booming, and private market investors have more reasons than ever to pay attention.

-In this PE Playbook, the Grata team has put together the need-to-know trends for investors considering making moves in the construction market, including:
+In this PE Playbook, the Grata team has put together the need-to-know trends for investors considering making moves in the construction industry, including:

 - How the industry is fragmented